Beyond the Mountains:

 In this multimedia exhibit, photographer Lisa Schnellinger takes us with her for an inside view of Afghanistan beyond the war-zone headlines.

 This special series of prints allow us to walk among ordinary Afghans on their own scale.
 Life-sized portraits on satin and walls of mountain landscapes enhance the luminosity, movement and texture of her photographs.
 Most of the show’s prints were done by sponsor John Seibel Photography of Dawsonville.

-Lisa and Tom Willard moved to post-Taliban Afghanistan in 2002 and have continued to work there over the past eight years.
+Lisa and Tom Willard moved to post-Taliban Afghanistan in 2002, lived there until 2005 and continued to work on projects through 2012.
 They helped to create and sustain Pajhwok, a national Afghan-owned news agency, and supported the rebuilding of a girls’ school.
 Talks about their experiences are part of the exhibit.